With You, I Will Grieve

 "Maybe he's sleeping?"
 I suggested out loud quite bravely, remembering dimly that Colonel Henderson liked to nap in the afternoons, especially when it was hazy, hot and humid outside, even though the air conditioning in the house was working perfectly fine.
 The more comfortable he was, the more of a mood he was in for a nap.

 Ah, there it was again.
 Lyddy…now, that was a pet name of mine that I had not heard out of anybody's mouth since Mom died, seeing as how it was a nickname she had given me when I was three.
-Maybe, perhaps (hopefully?), Dad was becoming sentimental with age?
+Maybe (hopefully?), Dad was becoming sentimental with age?
 I doubted it.
 It's been thirty years since he got out of Vietnam and practically fifteen since Desert Storm.
-And since that time, he's been harsh, angry and bitter about everything.
+And since that time, he's been harsh, heated and bitter about everything.
 Visiting Colonel Henderson, his former commanding officer, had put the edge off of his bite.
-He would laugh with his former wartime buddy and joke around, hiding everything he had done to me, pretending that everything was normal.
+He would laugh with his former wartime buddy and joke around, hiding everything he had done to me, and always pretending that everything was normal.
 No words were spoken about the abuse I had endured, and it was hidden well too, even the black eyes and broken bones.

 When he saw what I was doing, my father noticed it as well, and stepped back along with me, shocked as he found the source.
 All of that…redness…was under the door.
 Red, sticky and smelling weird…yep, it was that thing they called blood.
-But why was there all that blood on the floors of this apartment, namely (possibly) Colonel Henderson's?
+But why was there all that blood on the floors of this apartment, namely (and possibly) Colonel Henderson's?

 It was a good question that required an answer and I was not going to be the one who tried to open that door to find out.

 "Move out of my way, Lydia," Dad finally ordered, after a few minutes of complete silence and shock.
 He then pounded on the door one more time, yelling for the colonel to open up.